charnwoodstoves

 6. Don’t overfill the stove – allow for air circulation

-When using a wood-burning stove, it is important not to overfill the firebox.
-Allowing for proper air circulation is key to ensuring that the fire burns evenly and efficiently.
-A good rule of thumb is to fill the firebox no more than halfway.
-If the wood is too tightly packed, it will not be able to get enough oxygen and will smoulder rather than burn.
-This can be a hazard, as smouldering wood can cause creosote buildup, a flammable substance that can cause chimney fires.
-So next time you’re stoking the fire, be sure to leave enough space for the air to circulate and maximise efficiency.
+It’s important not to overfill the firebox of your wood-burning stove.
+This allows proper air circulation which is key to ensuring an even and efficient burn.
+A good rule of thumb is to fill the firebox no more than halfway so the wood gets enough oxygen to burn properly.
+If not wood will smoulder which can cause creosote buildup, a flammable substance that can cause chimney fires.

 7. Regularly clean out ash and soot from inside the stove

-Another important maintenance task for a wood-burning stove is to regularly clean out the ash and soot that builds up inside.
-Not only does this help to keep the stove looking clean, but it also helps improve efficiency.
-Ash and soot can block the airflow inside the stove, making it difficult for the fire to breathe and reducing efficiency.
+It’s important to regularly clean out the ash and soot that builds up inside.
+This helps keep the stove looking clean and improves efficiency as ash and soot can block the airflow inside the stove, making it difficult for the fire to breathe.

 How often you clean will depend on how often the stove is used, but generally, it is best to do a thorough cleaning once every couple of weeks.